BuGlessRB/remixml/README.md

 - Extensible with custom filters programmed in Javascript.
 - Everywhere available in node and all modern web browsers (including IE11), with thorough precompilation options.
-- It contains a fully featured fast validating HTML parser.
+- It contains a fully featured fast validating XHTML parser.

-The language and primitives used blend in completely with standard XML/HTML syntax and therefore integrate smoothly with existing XML/HTML syntax colouring editors.
+The language and primitives used blend in completely with standard XML/XHTML syntax and therefore integrate smoothly with existing XML/XHTML syntax colouring editors.

-Compiling and processing XML, HTML and Remixml automatically performs sanity checks and shows clear and precise warnings about missing opening or closing tags.
+Compiling and processing XML, XHTML and Remixml automatically performs sanity checks and shows clear and precise warnings about missing opening or closing tags.